wpsharks/s2member-kb/questions/2015/243-how-do-i-reset-ip-restrictions-for-a-single-user.md

 ![Reset IP Access Restrictions for a User](https://cloud.githubusercontent.com/assets/53005/8890474/2cf256dc-32d0-11e5-83e5-5b25ad2bc3c3.png)

 If the abusive behavior continues, s2Member will automatically re-instate IP Restrictions in the future.
-If you would like to gain further control over IP Restrictions, please check your General Options panel for s2Member.
+If you would like to gain further control over IP Restrictions, please check your Restriction Options panel for s2Member.